 Website * Google * Yelp * CitySearch * Facebook

-Rich Earth Organic Skin Care Studio understands that we are all individuals- unique and singular.
+Rich Earth Organic Skin Care Spa understands that we are all individuals- unique and singular.
 There may be a tip that does not fit with your individual needs.
 As always, you are your own best guide.
-The information provided in this blog is educational, and is not intended to be a substitute for medical advice or treatment.
-It is always advisable to check with your health care practitioner before beginning a new health care regime, such as diet change or supplements.
+The information provided in this blog is for informational purposes, and is not intended to be a substitute for medical advice or treatment.

 Sources consulted in writing this blog:

 Copyright: This blog contains copyright material in the form of text and images that is owned by Rich Earth Organic Skin Care Studio.
 Permission is not given for this material to be copied or used in any commercial capacity.